ballerina-attic/ballerina-honeycomb/README.md

     return updateStatus;
 }

-# Function to delete student data from database.
+# Function to delete data of a student from the database..
 # `deleteData()` is a function to delete a student's data from student records database.
 #
 # + studentId - This is the id of the student to be deleted.